Create a Website Account - Manage notification subscriptions, save form progress and more.

 WNV often spreads by the bite of an infected mosquito.
 In a very small number of cases, WNV also has been spread through blood transfusions, organ transplants, breastfeeding, and pregnancy.
 WNV is not spread through casual contact such as touching or kissing a person infected with the virus.

 The first positive test for WNV will be monitored by City crews and within 24 hours, crews will use adulticiding, a type of insecticide used to kill adult mosquitoes, in addition to the City’s normal larviciding program.
 As part of adulticiding, crews will use foggers in creek banks and City parks in the quarter-mile area where a positive trap is found.
-Prior to this taking place, residents will be notified via Blackboard connect to alert them of the fogging and positive test.
+Prior to this taking place, residents will be notified via the City's social media channels and on the City's website to alert them of the fogging and positive test.

 Currently, there is no WNV vaccine available.